serpent-linux/website/content/about.md

 In terms of feature requests, these will be largely at the discretion of core contributors.
 When a company has been formed to house this project, we're happy to hash out an SLA for required works.

-#### Timescale

-It may seem incredibly odd launching a website before there is a distro to show off, however, it became very apparent that the cat would be out of the bag, so we wanted to be prepared.

-Currently, the Founder is in the midst of relocating to the Republic of Ireland.
-Once complete we'll move to stage2 of our bootstrap process and begin working on the tooling needed for the base development.